jkunimune/nibasa/misc.md

 - auxiliary verbs **si**, **fa**, which are just normal verbs as well as common suffixes (**si** merges with **ta** and **fa** merges with **karma**).

 subordinate clauses, be they relative or otherwise, must always be followed by "di" and then a content word.

+I should revisit my Bantu roots; I might have too many of them for how relatively small that language family is.

 # family words